lorenanicole/promptconf-coc-hotline/README.md

   variables listed in the installation instructions above.
 7. Run `zappa deploy [your environment name here]`
 8. Take the AWS Lambda link from `zappa deploy` and configure in your Twilio voice number.

+# Questions?

+Contact me at me@lorenamesa.com!
+Or see the [original project]((https://github.com/cache-rules/coc-hotline).